PingjunChen/FUC/docs/fstab.rst

 fstab
 ========
-The configuration file "/etc/fstab" contains the necessary information to automate the process of mounting partitions
+The configuration file "/etc/fstab" contains the necessary information to automate the process of mounting partitions.

 Mount partitions
 --------